-Base Price is a 1.5" Sex Uncertain These fish are grown out from in-house stock.
+Base Price is a 2.5" Male These fish are grown out from in-house stock.

 Peaceful to Mildly Aggressive Peacock that mixes well with other Peacocks (other than Jacobfreibergi types of a similar color), Haplochromis, milder Mbuna, and milder Lake Victorians in single male tanks.
 Do not mix different Aulonocara females in the same tank.
 (See Compatibility Chart)